 a 21st century creative space for on-site community arts programming

-(Cleveland, OH—April 26, 2018) The Center for Arts-Inspired Learning (CAL) will unveil its Inspiration Center on Saturday, May 5, 2018 during its STEAM Saturday coding workshop from 9am to 12pm.
-The event will showcase the newly renovated programming space, including a maker space, at the CAL headquarters at 10917 Magnolia Drive in University Circle.
+(Cleveland, OH—April 26, 2018) The Center for Arts-Inspired Learning (CAL) will unveiled its Inspiration Center on Saturday, May 5, 2018 during its STEAM Saturday coding workshop from 9am to 12pm.
+The event showcased the newly renovated programming space, including a maker space, at the CAL headquarters at 10917 Magnolia Drive in University Circle.

 The building renovations mark a major milestone in CAL’s University Circle Community Connection (UC3) initiative, a grant funded, multi-year plan to increase engagement with University Circle’s surrounding neighborhoods.
 The Inspiration Center will enable CAL to expand its on-site community arts programming which began last fall with the launch of STEAM Saturdays.
 New program offerings include ‘Makers and Mentors’ summer camps for elementary and middle school students and an afterschool art club for high school students.
 Additionally, organizations that are unable to host a CAL program at their location will be able to rent space at the Inspiration Center for workshops or classes with CAL teaching artists.